 The members of our Audit Committee are Messrs.
-Soni and Levinson and Dr. Fogarty.
+Soni and Levinson and Dr. Zanganeh.
 Mr. Soni serves as our Audit Committee chair.
-Our Board of Directors has determined that Mr. Soni meets the financial literacy requirements under the rules of The Nasdaq Stock Market and the SEC and that he qualifies as Audit Committee financial expert as defined under SEC rules and regulations.
+Our Board of Directors has determined that each member of our Audit Committee is independent within the meaning of the independent director guidelines of The Nasdaq Stock Market.
+We believe that the composition of our Audit Committee meets the requirements for independence under, and the functioning of our Audit Committee complies with, all applicable requirements of The Nasdaq Stock Market and SEC rules and regulations.
+In addition, our Board of Directors has determined that Mr. Soni meets the financial literacy requirements under the rules of The Nasdaq Stock Market and the SEC and that he qualifies as Audit Committee financial expert as defined under SEC rules and regulations.